hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 #### Listen Addresses

 The DNS servers listen on IP addresses to receive queries from DNS clients.
-These addresses are configured in the DNS server options in the file `/etc/bind/named.conf.options` as shown in the following example:
+These addresses are configured with the following settings in the DNS server
+options:

 ```
 // ...